openwrt/packages/net/adblock/files/README.md

     * for limited devices with real memory constraints, adblock provides also a 'http only' option and supports wget-nossl and uclient-fetch (without libustream-ssl) as well
     * for more configuration options see examples below
 * email notification (optional): for email notification support you need to install and configure the additional 'msmtp' package
-* DNS Query Report (optional): for this detailed report you need to install the additional package 'tcpdump-mini'
+* DNS Query Report (optional): for this detailed report you need to install the additional package 'tcpdump' or 'tcpdump-mini'

 ## Installation & Usage
 * install 'adblock' (_opkg install adblock_)